lieuzhenghong/board-game-framework/README.tex.md

 A *game state* $G$ is a list of 3-tuples $<Entity, Zone, State>$, where `State` is itself a dictionary of key-value pairs denoting the state of the entity.

+**Action set**.
+There are three possible actions that any player can do:

+- Add an entity to the zone
+- moving an entity from one zone to another;
+- changing the state of an entity;

 An *action* is a function that takes a game state G and returns another:

 $$f:G \rightarrow G$$